-Date Summary October 2013 NEXON Korea Corporation acquired Weclay Inc. and made it its subsidiary (merged into NEXON Korea Corporation in December 2014).
-November 2014 Rushmo Co., Ltd. (changed its name to BLOCKCHAIN ENTERTAINMENT LAB Co., Ltd. in May 2018) established Rushmo America Inc. in the U.S.A. (liquidated in November 2019).
-March 2015 The Company established Nexon Europe GmbH in Germany (liquidated in January 2019).
-April 2015 NEXON Korea Corporation acquired BOOLEAN GAMES and made it its subsidiary (merged into NEXON Korea Corporation in January 2020).
+Date Summary July 2013 NEXON Korea Corporation established Nexon Space Co., Ltd. in Korea.
 December 2015 NEXON Korea Corporation established NEXON TAIWAN LIMITED in Taiwan.
 February 2016 NEXON Korea Corporation established Nexon US Holding Inc. in the U.S.A.
 March 2016 Nexon US Holding Inc. acquired Big Huge Games, Inc. and made it its subsidiary.
-May 2016 NEXON GT Co., Ltd. (merged into NAT GAMES Co., Ltd. (current NEXON Games Co., Ltd.) in March 2022) acquired Wellgames Corporation (changed its name to NEXON RED Corp. in March 2017) and made it its subsidiary (merged into NEXON Korea Corporation in February 2020).
 July 2016 NEXON Korea Corporation acquired N Media Platform Co., LTD. and made it its subsidiary.
 October 2016 NEXON Korea Corporation acquired i Digital Connect Co., Ltd. (changed its name to Nexon Thailand Co., Ltd. in September 2017) and made it its subsidiary.
-November 2016 NEXON Korea Corporation acquired NSC Corporation and made it its subsidiary (merged into NEXON Korea Corporation in November 2017).
-April 2017 Nexon US Holding Inc. established NEXON OC Studio in the U.S.A. (liquidated in October 2020) September 2017 NEXON GT Co., Ltd. (merged into NAT GAMES Co., Ltd. (current NEXON Games Co., Ltd.) in March 2022) acquired JoongAng Pangyo Development Co., Ltd. and made it its subsidiary.
+September 2017 NEXON GT Co., Ltd. (merged into NAT GAMES Co., Ltd. (current NEXON Games Co., Ltd.) in March 2022) acquired JoongAng Pangyo Development Co., Ltd. and made it its subsidiary.
 November 2017 Nexon US Holding Inc. acquired Pixelberry Studios and made it its subsidiary.
 February 2018 NEXON Korea Corporation acquired Ngine Studios and made it its subsidiary.
 March 2018 The Company relocated its headquarters to 1-4-5 Roppongi, Minato-ku, Tokyo.
-April 2018 gloops, Inc. established PURERO, Inc. in Japan (sold in December 2019).
 June 2018 NEXON Korea Corporation acquired additional shares of NAT GAMES Co., Ltd. (current NEXON Games Co., Ltd.) and made it its subsidiary.
-August 2018 N Media Platform Co., LTD. acquired 10 Years Co., Ltd. and made it its subsidiary (merged into N Media Platform in December 2019).
 May 2019 Nexon Networks Corporation established NEXON NETWORKS VINA in Vietnam.
 July 2019 The Company acquired additional shares of Embark Studios AB and made it its subsidiary.
-December 2019 NEXON Korea Corporation established TDF Co., LTD in Korea (sold in November 2021).
 October 2021 The Company established Nexon Studios, Inc. (current Nexon Filmed Entertainment Inc.) in the U.S.A.
-Nexon Studios, Inc. (current Nexon Filmed Entertainment Inc.) established Nexon Animation March 2022 Development LLC in the U.S.A.
-NAT GAMES Co., Ltd. changed its name to NEXON Games Co., Ltd. April 2022 The Company transitioned from the First Section to the Prime Market of the Tokyo Stock Exchange due to the restructuring of the market segments.
+Nexon Studios, Inc. (current Nexon Filmed Entertainment Inc.) established Nexon Animation Development LLC in the U.S.A.
+March 2022 NAT GAMES Co., Ltd. changed its name to NEXON Games Co., Ltd. April 2022 The Company transitioned from the First Section to the Prime Market of the Tokyo Stock Exchange due to the restructuring of the market segments.
 Nexon Networks Corporation established NEXON DEV VINA LIMITED COMPANY in Vietnam.
 May 2022 NEXON Korea Corporation acquired methinks Co., Ltd. and its subsidiary methinks technologies, Inc. and made them its subsidiaries.
 Nexon Studios, Inc. changed its name to Nexon Filmed Entertainment Inc. October 2022 NEXON Korea Corporation established Toben Studio Inc. in the U.S.A.
+December 2022 NEXON Korea Corporation established Nexon Block Corporation (current Nexon Universe Corporation) in Korea.
+January 2023 Nexon Block Corporation (current Nexon Universe Corporation) established NEXON BLOCK SINGAPORE PTE.
+LTD. in Singapore.
+July 2023 Nexon Block Corporation changed its name to Nexon Universe Corporation.
+August 2023 Nexon Universe Corporation established NEXON UNIVERSE GLOBAL LIMITED in the U.A.E.
+NEXON UNIVERSE GLOBAL LIMITED established NEXPACE LIMITED in the U.A.E.

-December 2022 NEXON Korea Corporation established Nexon Block Corporation in Korea.
-Nevon Block Corporation established NEYON BLOCK SINGAPORE PTE LTD. in Singapore in split on October 11, 2005 and assigned all of its shares to the Company on October 28, 2005.
-Since then, the former NEXON Corporation (current NXC Corporation) was engaged in investment business other than the game business as the Company's parent company, and the Company, as an operating holding company, is engaged in the online game business in Japan and also manages overseas group companies.
+(Note) The former NEXON Corporation (current NXC Corporation) transferred its PC online business to the new NEXON Corporation (current NEXON Korea Corporation) in Korea through a company split on October 11, 2005 and assigned all of its shares to the Company on October 28, 2005.
+Since then, the former NEXON Corporation (current NXC Corporation) had been engaged in investment business other than the game business as the Company's parent company, and the Company, as an operating holding company, has been engaged in the online game business in Japan and also manages overseas group companies.
 However, the former NEXON Corporation (current NXC Corporation) sold part of its shareholding of the Company on January 30, 2018, and therefore is no longer the "parent company" and became an "other affiliate" of the Company.